 The Andrew Young School creates and disseminates knowledge and analytical methods highly valued by policymakers and leaders in the public sector, nonprofit and business worlds and educates students who are highly qualified and sought after as policy analysts, program evaluators and designers of administrative systems.
 AYS leads with social and economic justice, shaping good policy through interdisciplinary centers, departments and graduates who engage with, influence and guide an ever-evolving digital world.

-U.S. News and World Report’s 2022 ranking of Best Graduate Schools in Public Affairs places the AYS 19th among the top 285 schools in public affairs: 4 in Urban Policy, 5 in Public Finance & Budgeting, 8 in Local Government Management, 8 in Nonprofit Management, 16 in Public Management & Leadership, 17 in Public Policy Analysis.
-Criminology ranks 18, Economics & Social Work each rank 59 in their latest rankings.
+U.S. News and World Report’s 2023-24 ranking of Best Graduate Schools in Public Affairs places the AYS 22nd among the top 285 schools in public affairs: 5 in Urban Policy, 5 in Public Finance & Budgeting, 10 in Local Government Management, 10 in Nonprofit Management, 15 in Public Management & Leadership, 21 in Public Policy Analysis.
+Criminology ranks 18, Social Work ranks 51, and Economics ranks 65 in the latest rankings.

 Top reasons to attend

 - Flexible, specialized and sought-after degree programs that integrate theory with analytical skills and practical experience.

 - Nationally acclaimed faculty, staff and students engaged in innovative research, community outreach and partnerships.

 - Highly ranked, accredited academic and professional programs that can be completed part-time or full-time.

 - Great internships and job opportunities: Georgia State is within walking distance of one of the nation’s largest concentrations of local, state and federal governments and close to several national nonprofit agencies.